yannickjemmely/Mida/README.md

 </p>
 <br>

-MidaFX is an open source trading engine designed to operate in assets markets like stocks, forex, crypto or commodities.
+MidaFX is an open source framework designed to operate in assets markets like stocks, forex, crypto or commodities.

-The term trading engine is here introduced for the first time to indicate not a simple library able to create and close positions but an entire infrastructure/framework dedicated to the creation of expert advisors, market analysis and backtesting of investment strategies.

 Through MidaFX you can:
 - Real time operate in any supported market;